sfu-bigdata/bd-glossary/Glossary.md

 A computer stores files in various formats.
 The file format, usually specified in the file extension, determines how the computer should read and process the information within.
 For example the extension `.jpeg` for images, `.docx` for Word.
 [Tabular data](#tabular-data) file formats for [structured](#structured-data) data include the following. [#data-types](#data-types) [#lesson-03](#lesson-03)

+TODO: Elevate level-4 headings to level-3 so that they are copied into appropriate sections.

 #### TXT
 A generic file format which may hold [structured](#structured-data) data.
 The structure is preserved with a delimiter or separator; comma, semicolon or tab indentations are common separators.